hesa/licomp-toolkit/docs/reply-format.md

 A map with the status (as key) and for each such a list of the licomp resources with that status.

-* `success`- contains a list of the licomp resources where the request was successfully answered
+* `success` - contains a list of the licomp resources where the request was successfully answered
-* failure- contains a list of the licomp resources where the request was not successfully answered
+* `failure` - contains a list of the licomp resources where the request was not successfully answered

 ### compatibility_statuses